Iraq watchdog suspends 10 TV channels for inciting violence

-BAGHDAD (Reuters) - Iraq has suspended the licenses of satellite news network Al Jazeera and nine other channels, accusing them of inciting violence through their coverage of recent sectarian clashes.
+BAGHDAD, April 28 (Reuters) - Iraq has suspended the licences of satellite news network Al Jazeera and nine other channels, accusing them of inciting violence through their coverage of recent sectarian clashes.

-The Communication and Media Commission (CMC) regulator criticized their reporting of violence triggered by a security forces raid on a Sunni Muslim protest camp in Hawija on Tuesday.
+The Communication and Media Commission (CMC) regulator criticised their reporting of violence triggered by a security forces raid on a Sunni Muslim protest camp in Hawija on Tuesday.

 None of the channels was immediately available for comment.